eltoroit/etElectron/@ELTOROIT/Readme.md

 -   Just know and think they are different
     -   Code the Renderer web app like you would code without Electron
         -   Except that you can assume your app will be running in Chrome, no need to build for multiple browsers
-        -   Befine your own API contract, think of calling Electron as making web services calls (different syntax, but same idea)
+        -   Define your own API contract, think of calling Electron as making web services calls (different syntax, but same idea)
     -   Code the Main process like if you were building a web server
         -   Just respond to calls as if they were web service calls (different syntax, but same idea)
     -   Keep your app decoupled, and therefore, more secure.